 Magnesium status is regulated by the intestines, which control absorption; the kidneys, which control excretion; and bone, which is the major storage site.
 Absorption and excretion are mediated by the selective magnesium channel TRPM6, whereas magnesium uptake and release from tissues outside the intestines and kidneys is controlled by TRPM7, which has an approximately 60% homology to TRPM6.

 Absorption: magnesium absorption is a saturable process that occurs throughout the small and large intestines, with most of the absorption taking place in the colon.
 The average daily intake of magnesium is approximately 320 mg in men, and 240 mg in women; approximately two-thirds of this amount is eliminated with the faeces, while one third is absorbed and passed into the circulation.
-Magnesium regulates the expression of TRPM6; a sustained fall in magnesium levels results in increased expression, and increased magnesium absorption.
+Magnesium regulates the expression of TRPM6; a sustained fall in magnesium level results in increased expression, and increased magnesium absorption.

 Excretion and reabsorption: the major site of reabsorption is the loop of Henle, although additional reabsorption takes place in the distal convoluted tubule.
 Approximately 2400 mg/day of magnesium passes through the kidneys, <5% of which is eventually excreted.
-Since magnesium regulates the expression of TRPM6, a sustained fall in magnesium levels results in increased magnesium reabsorption.
+Since magnesium regulates the expression of TRPM6, a sustained fall in magnesium level results in increased magnesium reabsorption.

 Although there is no direct hormonal control of magnesium absorption, excretion, and reabsorption, TRPM6 expression appears to be under oestrogen modulation.

 There is normally very little exchange between intracellular and extracellular magnesium.
 In the acute phase of a fall in magnesium content, intestinal absorption and renal reabsorption both increase.
-Hormones such as glucagon, catecholamines, and parathyroid hormone (PTH) can mobilise magnesium from bone and other tissues.
+Hormones such as glucagon, catecholamines, and PTH can mobilise magnesium from bone and other tissues.
 Magnesium, in turn, exhibits negative feedback on catecholamine release.
 Conversely, hormones such as insulin, antidiuretic hormone (ADH), and thyroid hormone promote magnesium uptake and storage.

 Cellular functions of magnesium